treverhines/RBF/README.md

 * Efficient generation of RBF-FD stencils which can be given constraints to not cross a user defined boundary.
 This is useful if the user does not want to estimate a derivative over a known discontinuity.
 * computational geometry functions for 1, 2, and 3 spatial dimensions.
 Among these functions is a point in polygon/polyhedra test
 * Halton sequence generator
-* Node generation with a minmimum energy algorithm.
+* Node generation with a minimum energy algorithm.
 This is used for solving PDEs with the spectral RBF method or the RBF-FD method
 * functions for Monte-Carlo integration and recursive Monte-Carlo integration over an polygonal/polyhedral domain

 ## Dependencies